Preceptors must first be registered to access APEx.

 - Ensure your workspace is quiet, clean, and has an appropriate background.
 You can use your poster as your background or use an appropriate virtual background.

 - Test your video and audio before recording your view (and remember to review your video before submitting).

-- Dress appropriately, sit tall and look directly into the camera if you will be in the video.
+- Dress appropriately, sit tall and look directly into the camera, your presentation should not be a voiceover.

 If you need further guidance on completing your poster, please speak with the Internship Coordinators or your Internship Advisor.